- How To Put Weight On A Diabetic Cat?

-Therefore, the insulin doses given to the cat can be set accordingly.
-You also need to consult your vet to get an idea about the insulin doses so that your cat is not left overdosed or underdosed.
+You should also consult your veterinarian about insulin doses so that your cat is not overdosed or underdosed.

 3. Start Special Diet For Diabetic Cat

-If you see a positive change in your cats’ weight by following the right nutrition and insulin plan, you can lower its insulin doses.
+If you see a positive change in your diabetic cat’s weight by following the right nutrition and insulin plan, you can lower its insulin doses.

-4. Set The Time For Feeding Your Cat
+4. Set The Time For Feeding Your Diabetic Cat

 5. Monitor Your Diabetic Cat’s Health